AreaNovi/hello-world/README.md

 # hello-world
 Training repository

-This repository has been created to experiment and learn about GitHub.
+This is a repository made to learn GitHub and experiment with it.